-The bonds were quickly to be cashed in Paris with Lesti-boudois, a stockbroker's.
+The bonds were quickly to be cashed in Paris with Lestiboudois, a stockbroker's.

 We know of at least one other exploit dating from this period: at the home of the Marquis de Forbin.
 The job went awry.
 Some servants whose presence had not been anticipated, woke up and armed themselves with hunting pieces.
 Alexandre managed to scarper as far as a small copse of pines as the bell of the private chapel began to sing out.
 The nearby village was alerted.
-A hue and cry was organised.
-From everywhere, men popped up, trailing behind dogs.
-The game was up.
+A hue and cry a good sort, inoffensive, discreet, an anarchist at heart, though he refused to acknowledge it.
+Alexandre persuaded Apport to introduce him then and there.